Prepared for EvidenceNetwork.ca by Lee Tunstall

 Restructuring healthcare systems to effectively address frailty

 The current Canadian healthcare system is not set up to respond well to frailty.
 There has been a push towards greater specialization which responds to only one health issue at a time.
 As frailty is a complex condition, healthcare professionals need to work together to effectively manage this complexity.
 A person-centred care plan will help frail individuals remain independent.
 Decisions need to be made collaboratively with input from clinicians, patients, caregivers and support persons.
-Further training, support and having better systems to refer frail individuals to specific care and treatments will also help primary healthcare providers.
+Further training, support and having better systems to refer frail individuals to specific care and treatments will also help healthcare providers.

 Responding to frailty in different settings